arilonUK/iotagentmesh/README.md

 ## API Gateway

 Authenticated organization-scoped `/api/data` requests are proxied to an `api-data` edge function with an `x-organization-id` header for secure access to device readings and data buckets.
+These calls require a bearer token and membership in the target organization.
 Unit tests verify that both device-reading and bucket-data paths are forwarded with the correct method, path, and organization header.

 ## 🌐 Project Overview